CircleOnCircles/macbuild/README.md

 ## Bugs & Issues

 * The Source Code Pro Terminal font is not available when first referenced
-* Spell check appears to still be enabled in Safari
 * The iLok update state will need to be verified and updated if necessary
 * BetterSnapTool keyboard shortcut of Ctrl+Alt+Cmd+Up seems to mute conversations in Skype
 * Spotify settings should be improved to be like plist and JSON